 For example, many Apt clients chose to move part of their cash component into shares during the GFC, buying some at 50% lower than their previous share price.
 These clients typically made significant gains when the market recovered from that event.

 For those who are nearing or already retired, your cash component can continue to grow as you divert your dividends and can create an income stream for you while the rest of your super remains invested in growth assets.

 When share markets do fall, having a cash component will mean you can continue taking your regular income payments without having to sell any shares at the bottom of the market.
 This gives you an opportunity to sit tight and wait for things to recover.

 Seeking expert advice is recommended before making any financial move – but even more so when it’s related to your superannuation, as the stakes can be high.
 You don’t need to be an expert, but it’s a good idea to have one in your corner.

-Even now, as we weather the storm of COVID-19, a good adviser can help you with making the right moves at the right time to ensure your super works for you.
+No matter the economic climate, a good adviser can help you with making the right moves at the right time to ensure your super works for you.
 This advice is important for everyone, but it’s critical for those nearing or already in retirement.
 An adviser can help you with a managed process to reduce any impact and get your retirement back on track.